-Digital keys are valid through the end of the day, unless a change to the user's account was made.
+Digital keys are valid through the end of the day unless a change to the user's account is made.
 If that happens, the user will need to refresh his/her mobile app to receive new digital keys.
 All digital keys expire at the end of the day to ensure that the next time the user visits the facility a new security check is completed to reconfirm user access to the facility.

 Note: You must log in to the mobile app to authenticate your account and receive your digital keys when you arrive at the facility.